KesKru/Web-Development-Coursework/README.md

 # Web-Development-Coursework

-This repo is dedicated for various learning exercises and learning material.
+This repo is dedicated for various learning exercises.